Casualtek/Cyberwatch/README.md

 That data is extracted from the original news story with the help of ChatGPT, using OpenIA's developers API.
 The output is checked manually.

+And in *cyberattaques.xml*?
+Well, it's a RSS feed of the aforementioned cyberattacks reports, chronogically sorted by discovery date.

 Enjoy and feel free to contribute any improvements ideas!